 ARTICLE VII.
 ELECTION OF OFFICERS

 The Vice-President, Secretary, Treasurer, and one At-Large Representative shall be voted upon and elected at the April meeting.
 The Ex-Officio position shall be the past President.
 The election of Officers will fall under the auspices of the Governmental Affairs Committee.
 A nominating committee will be appointed by the Governmental Affairs Committee Chair(s) comprised of the President, Vice-President and one senator going off the Senate chosen at random.
 Nominees will be selected by the nominating committee and contacted to verify their willingness to serve and shall have completed at least one year on Senate to be eligible for an elected position.
 A slate of officers will be presented to the Senate at the April meeting.
 Nominations from the floor will be accepted at this time.
 A written ballot will be distributed to each Senator present.
+Senators must self-identify on the ballot according to the open meetings act.
 Ballots will be turned in and tallied by the nominating committee before the end of the meeting.
 The new officers will be announced before the April meeting is adjourned.
 The University Affairs and Communications Chair(s), Governmental Affairs Chair(s), and Recognition Ceremony Chair(s) will be appointed by the incoming President in June and will be expected to serve on Executive Council.

 ARTICLE VIII.
 OFFICERS